w3cj/stoker/README.md

 #### stoker/openapi/schemas/slug-params

-Validate `id` in path params as a slug.
+Validate `slug` in path params as a slug.

 ##### Example Usage